What Are the Benefits of Mediation in Jacksonville?

 Cons of Using Mediation

 There are some reasons couples refuse mediation.
-According to mediation attorneys in Jacksonville, they are:
+A mediation attorney in Jacksonville will tell you that:

 • Mediation is not for all couples; some spouses get tired of compromising.